withfig/challenge-fullstack/README.md

 * `npm install -g react`

-__To be abundantly clear__, we expect you to correctly tokenize the input then annotate it with the correct description.
+__To be clear__, we expect you to correctly tokenize the input then annotate it with the correct description.
 This includes annotating arguments. e.g. you should provide an annotation for the `"hello world"` part of `echo "hello world"`.

 ## Deliverables